 If CCH Managed Properties receives conflicting evidence that an incident of domestic violence, dating violence, sexual assault, or stalking has been committed (such as certification forms from two or more members of a household each claiming to be a victim and naming one or more of the other petitioning household members as the abuser or perpetrator), CCH Managed Properties has the right to request that you provide third-party documentation within thirty 30 calendar days in order to resolve the conflict.
-If you fail or refuse to provide third-party documentation where there is conflicting evidence, CCH Managed Properties does not have to provide you with the protections contained in this notice.
+If you fail or refuse to provide third-party documentation with the protections contained in this notice.